Djokovic wins, then poses for selfie, Murray advances | WHIZ News

 Verdasco will play sixth-seeded Ivo Karlovic of Croatia in the last eight.

-The other quarterfinal will pit third-seeded Tomas Berdych of the Czech Republic against the winner of the match between fifth-seeded Jo-Wilfried Tsonga of France and Dustin Brown of Germany.
+The other quarterfinal will pit third-seeded Tomas Berdych of the Czech Republic against fifth-seeded Jo-Wilfried Tsonga of France, who beat Dustin Brown of Germany 6-1, 6-3.